As a sports reporter, there was one thing I always looked forward to … the start of football season.

 Big 5 rates in the green in five of our six factors:

-- Growth — It’s strong first quarter of sales in 2021 helped give Big 5 a trailing 12-month sales growth rate of 13.4%.
+- Growth — It’s strong second quarter of sales in 2021 helped give Big 5 a trailing 12-month sales growth rate of 25%.
 It’s one-year earnings-per-share growth rate is 546%.
-That earned the company an 87 on this metric.
+That earned the company a 93 on this metric.

-The company does score a 39 on volatility, mostly due to its slight pullback after reaching the $35 mark on June 2.
+The company does score a 35 on volatility, mostly due to its pullback in June and July.
 However, the stock price is starting to move upward again.

 This is going to give a huge boost to Big 5 and other retailers.